inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 Mobilisation is reported as part of the DrEaMing bundle and not as a stand alone metric

+Proportion of patients who have had DrEaming assessed and documented today (since 00:00hrs today).

+DENOMINATOR = total number of current number of inpatients on each post operative unit

+NUMERATOR = current number of patients who have had DrEaming documented at least once since 00:00hrs today.

-Last documented mobility scale and reasons for not mobilising (if not) is displayed in real time on inform_us.
+Last documented mobility scale sore and reasons for not mobilising (if not) is displayed in real time on inform_us.

+Inform_us also displays percentage of patients who have had DrEaMing fully documented daily in a weekly percentage SPC chart.